Our Angel Guardians

 Again, our angels are all-powerful to help us in sickness and suffering.
 We shall see later on how the angels helped the martyrs to bear even with joy their cruel torments.
-Much more can our angles help us to bear our little sufferings.
+Much more can our angels help us to bear our little sufferings.

 How many sufferers in their own homes and still more in hospitals are condemned to spend days and weeks on beds of pain and pass long interminable nights of wakefulness and agony.

 What help and consolation they could have if only they knew and loved their dear angels and called on them constantly for help, as we saw the case of St. Gemma Galgani.